Grants

 Artist Support Grant

-The Union County Community Arts Council is proud to announce that our support and efforts helped to provide $10,000 in Artist Support Grants to six Union County artists.
-Artist Support Grants provide direct support to individual artists to fund the creation of new work, improve their business operations or bring their work to new audiences.
+The Union County Community Arts Council is proud to announce Eric D. Wells as a Union County recipient of a 2023 Artist Support Grant for Region 12 (Anson, Montgomery, Moore, Richmond, Stanly & Union counties).
+Artist Support Grants provide direct support individual artists to fund the creation of new work, improve their business operations or bring their work to new audiences.
+For more information on how to apply, visit MooreArt.org

 The Artist Support Grant (ASG) provides direct support to individual artists.
 ASG will fund such projects as professional and artistic development, creation of new work, improvements to business operations, or bring work to new audiences.